allegheny-code-golf-association/season-spring-2024/README.md

 > You may assume that the given attributes are independent from each other.
 So, for example, a pig may be young and old, green, red and blue at the same time without causing any inconsistency.
 However, a pig may not be 'green' and 'not green' at the same time, that's a contradiction and should be handled as described in (4).
 > For every attribute, assume that there is at least one object (not necessarily a pig) in the universe that has the given attribute, and one object that doesn't have it.

+## Notes to players

+* This week features an inputs file which _cannot_ be altered
+* Any submitted solution will be tested against additional checks to ensure that the problem is addressed/solved

 ## Tips

 Tips for golfing are available as general pointers: